Cór na nÓg

-RTÉ Cór na nÓg (RTÉ Children's Choir in English) is an Irish children's choir.
-The choir is part of RTÉ Performing Groups.
+Cór na nÓg ('children's choir' in English) is an Irish children's choir.
+Founded as RTÉ Cór na nÓg and originally coordinated by RTÉ, the choir has been overseen by the National Concert Hall (NCH) since early 2022.

 History

 The choir was founded in 1985 by RTÉ choral director Colin Mawby.
-As of 2018, the group had 62 members, with choristers ranging from the ages of 10 to 15.
+As of 2018, the group had 62 members, with choristers ranging from the ages of 10 to 14.
+The choir have received positive reviews from several publications.
+The choir was transferred from RTÉ to the NCH in January 2022.

+Performances

 The group has performed at venues such as the National Concert Hall, the National Gallery of Ireland, Christ Church Cathedral, Dublin, and the 3Arena.
 Performances are sometimes made with the RTÉ National Symphony Orchestra and the RTÉ Concert Orchestra.
-The choir also sometimes appears on RTÉ Television and RTÉ Radio, with some radio work being done on RTÉ lyric fm.
-The choir have previously appeared on religious programmes on RTÉ One.
-Recordings have included Gerard Victory's Ultima Rerum, the CD/Video Faith of Our Fathers, Scenes of an Irish Christmas and a CD of Christmas produced for RTÉ lyric fm and the RTÉ Guide in 2005.
+The choir has also appeared on RTÉ Television and RTÉ Radio, including on religious programmes on RTÉ One.